Delhi Women's League

 The Delhi Women's League is the top division of women's football league in the Indian union territory of Delhi.
 It has been founded under the current name in 2021.
 Inaugural season was played with 10 teams divided into 2 groups, with Hans FC becoming the champions.
-The tournament also serves as qualification for the IWL 2nd Division.
+The tournament also serves as qualification for the Indian Women's League 2.